erikyo/b8/doc/readme.rst

 Update from bayes-php version 0.2.1 or earlier
 ----------------------------------------------

-Please first follow the database update instructions of the bayes-php-0.3 release if you update from a version prior to bayes-php-0.3, then read the following two paragraphs.
+Please first follow the database update instructions of the bayes-php-0.3 release if you update from a version prior to bayes-php-0.3, then read on.

 Update from bayes-php version 0.3 to any pre-0.5 version of b8
 --------------------------------------------------------------